Do you have questions about admission?

 - Read, understand and examine the data in an annual report, herunder the key components in the financial statement.

-- Fully understand the difference between cash and accrual accounting.
+- Understand and be able to explain the difference between cash and accrual accounting

 - Be able to record business transactions using financial accounting pratices